 Tree of life and quote from his most famous book "Origin of Species by Means of Natural Selection".

-There are also commemorative postmark with portrait of young Darwin issued for this event.
+There is also a commemorative postmark with portrait of young Darwin issued for this event.

-[PS2] Exhibits of Museum of Prehistory and Early History of Thuringia explain 400.000
+[PS2] Exhibits of Museum of Prehistory and Early History of Thuringia explain the 400.000